aabrahamyan/zi_za_za_pa-th-fi-n-d-er/README.md

 							 "	  XAXAA " +
 							 "	  XAAXX " +
 							 "	  FAXAA";```

+ As a start point solution looks  from (0,0), to identify desired path you must add "F" before desired end block in matrix, F=Finish.
+Though it is not really neccessary, but I thought maybe you would like to play around with destination point as well.
  You should add a "\t" sign before every new row.
 This is just a matter of formatting, code splits a string by "\t".
 This is pretty much it.
 You are free to run and check.
- As a start point solution looks  at (0,0), to identify desired path you must add "F" before desired end block in matrix, F=Finish.
-Though it is not really neccessary, but I thought maybe you would like to play around with destination point as well.

 P.S.
-Though programm accepts nxn matrix and throws exception, it works for non square matrixes as well, just need to remove a check for square condition (and runtime exception throwing) in PathFinderExecutor.java in leeThePath(char[][] arr, int row, int col) method.
+Though programm accepts nxn matrix and throws exception when n != m, it works for non square matrixes as well, just need to remove a check for square condition (and runtime exception throwing) in PathFinderExecutor.java in leeThePath(char[][] arr, int row, int col) method.